Joe-Collins-1986/Hangman/README.md

    5. Set Branch to Main.
    6. Save.
    7. Give GitHub a few minutes and the live URL is provided at the top of the GutHub Pages section of settings.
-   8. Any Git Pushes from the terminal whilst working on the repository using Gitpod will now update in this live site.
+   8. Any Git Pushes from the terminal whilst working on the repository using GitPod will now update in this live site.

    <br>